tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Finally, this document obsoletes the TLS HashAlgorithm Registry and the TLS SignatureAlgorithm Registry, both originally created in {{RFC5246}}.
-IANA [shall/has] update the TLS HashAlgorithm Registry to list values 7-223 as "Reserved" and the TLS SignatureAlgorithm Registry to list values 4-233 as "Reserved".
+IANA [SHALL update/has updated] the TLS HashAlgorithm Registry to list values 7-223 as "Reserved" and the TLS SignatureAlgorithm Registry to list values 4-233 as "Reserved".